Tips & Guidelines for Writing Grant Applications

 - Connection Program: The Connection program aims to support knowledge mobilization activities—such as networking, disseminating, exchanging and co-creating research-based knowledge—as an important element of publicly engaged scholarship, and as a means of strengthening research agendas.
 Connection grants support workshops, colloquiums, conferences, forums, summer institutes or other events or outreach activities geared toward short-term, targeted knowledge mobilization initiatives.
 These events and activities represent opportunities to exchange knowledge and to engage on research issues of value to those participating.

 - Partnership Development Grants provide support to foster new research and/or related activities with new or existing partners; and to design and test new partnership approaches for research and/or related activities.

 - Partnership Grants provide support to new or existing formal partnerships for initiatives that advance research, research training and/or knowledge mobilization in the social sciences and humanities.

 - Applying for SSHRC Funding: Science, Art, Alchemy or Self-Abuse? (.pdf) Sept.
 2006

 - SSHRC uses 6 point grids for both program and track record for proposal evaluation by grant selection committee members.
 If the committee assigns a rating of less than 2.6 in either grid, the proposal will not receive funding.
+In addition, if the committee considers 30% or more of your expenses unreasonable, the proposal will not be funded.
 Each program has specific evaluation criteria that should be addressed in the application.